2016 Women's World Draughts Championship match

 The 2016 Women's World Draughts Championship match in international draughts was held from 2–9 September 2016 in Karpacz, Poland.
 It was held under the auspices of the International Draughts Federation (FMJD).
-It was played between the second place finisher at the 2015 Women's World Draughts Championship, Natalia Sadowska (Poland), and the third place finisher at the same Women's World Draughts Championship, Olga Kamyshleeva (Netherlands).
+It was played between the second-place finisher at the 2015 Women's World Draughts Championship, Natalia Sadowska (Poland), and the third-place finisher, Olga Kamyshleeva (Netherlands).
 The world champion at the time, Zoja Golubeva (Latvia), had informed FMJD that she was not willing to defend her title.
 Natalia Sadowska won and became the 9th women's world draughts champion.

 Rules

 The match consisted of 9 micro-matches.

-First game of the micro-matches — standard game 1 hour 20 min + 1 min per move.
-For victory 12 points, for lost 0 points 12:0.
+The first game of each micro-match was a standard game: 80 minutes plus a 1-minute increment per move.
+A victory earned 12 points, while a loss earned 0.

-If the 1st game was drawn — rapid game 20 min + 5 sec per move.
-For victory 8 points, for loss 4 points 8:4.
+If the standard game was drawn, a rapid game was played: 20 minutes plus a 5-second increment per move.
+A victory earned 8 points, while a loss earned 4.

-If the rapid game was drawn — blitz game 5 min + 3 sec per move.
-For victory 7 points, for loss 5 points 7:5.
+If the rapid game was drawn, a blitz game was played: 5 minutes plus a 3-second increment per move.
+A victory earned 7 points, while a loss earned 5.

-If draw score of micro-matches 6:6.
+If the blitz game was drawn, each player was awarded 6 points.

-If the score was 54:54 after 9 days, the title went to the player with a better score in standard games.
-If that was equal, the title went to the player with a better score in rapid games.
-If that was equal, super-blitz games (Lehmann-Georgiev tie break) 5 min + 2 sec per move on all games.
+A player won the championship by scoring more than 54 points.
+If the score was tied after 9 micro-matches, the title would go to the player with the better score in the standard games.
+If that was equal, the title would go to the player with the better score in rapid games.
+If the tie still persisted, a deciding tie-break would be played.

+The deciding tie-break was scheduled to consist of super-blitz games, best of three, with a time control of 5 minutes plus a 2-second increment per move, with additional games to be played if necessary until a decisive result.